stac-extensions/mlm/README.md

 left up to user preference.
 However, the MLM Asset definitions **MUST** include the appropriate [MLM Asset Roles](#mlm-asset-roles) to ensure their discovery.

+A valid STAC MLM Item definition requires at least one Asset with the `mlm:model` role, as well as, an accompanying `mlm:artifact_type` property that describes how to employ it.
+An Asset described with this role is considered the "*main*" [Model Asset](#model-asset) being described by the STAC Item definition.
+Typically, there will be only one asset containing the `mlm:model` role.
+However, multiple `mlm:model` are permitted to provide alternate interfaces of the same model (e.g.: using different frameworks or compilations), but those assets should have exactly the same model interfaces (i.e.: identical `mlm:input`, `mlm:output`, etc.).
+In such case, the `mlm:artifact_type` property should be used to distinguish them.

+Additional definitions such as the [Source Code Asset](#source-code-asset) and the [Container Asset](#container-asset) are considered "*side-car*" Assets that help understand how to employ the model, such as through the reference training script that produced the model or a preconfigured inference runtime environment.
+These additional Assets are optional, but it is *STRONGLY RECOMMENDED* to provide them in order to help correct adoption and use of the described model by users.

 [stac-asset]: https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md#asset-object

 ### MLM Asset Roles